matijapul/ProvingGrounds/README.md

 ## 4. Parse job log file

-Create a playbook which will parse the output of `bazel-build-and-test` job and extract the information on how many tests were executed and how many of them have passed.
+Create a playbook which will parse the output of `build-and-test-with-bazel` job and extract the information on how many tests were executed and how many of them have passed.

 Collected information can be displayed in the node terminal output **(good)** or you can write to a file and store it at the same location where the logs are being stored **(impressive)**.